jmacost5/CPP-528-Project/analysis/Neighborhood.md

 ## Census Variables

-### The following factors were chosen to identify gentrification:
+### The following factors were chosen to identify gentrification with the following hypothesis:

--   Percentage of College Graduates: A decrease in the percentage of college graduates’ income may indicate gentrification
+-   Percentage of College Graduates: An increase in the percentage of college graduates may indicate gentrification
 -   Percentage of unemployed: A decrease in the unemployment rate may indicate gentrification
--   Percentage of black: A decrease in the percentage of black may indicate gentrification
+-   Percentage Black population: A decrease in the percentage of Black population may indicate gentrification